egandavidpatrick-del/project-navigator/README.md

   └── 19L100 The Hundredth Project

 ```
-Navigator is designed around structured AEC project directories inspired by ISO 19650 workflows.
+Navigator is designed around structured AEC project directories inspired by BIM ISO 19650 workflows.
 See the [ /guides/user-guides/iso-19650-directory-model.md] in this repository for the full structure.

 ---
 [Back to top](#enterprise-project)